BennYuGi-Oh/FIRST-PROJECT/README.md

 ### Data sources

 This data contain the detailed information about sales made in each region.
+It is an open data that was freely shared and downloaded from Skilharvest training.

 ### Tools used

 - MsExcel - visual report [Download here](https://microsoft.com)
+  i.
+This is the tool majorly used for my Analysis. ii.
+It helps to analyse and pivot data.
+- Google sheet

+### Data cleaning and Preparation

+Here,the following were perfomed:
+   1. Data loading and Inspection.
+   2. Data cleaning and formatting
+   3. Handling missing variables.

+### Exploratory Data Analysis

+This involved the exploring of data to answer questions about the data such as;
+   i.
+What line of business has the most sales? ii.
+Which of region generated the most revenue? iii. what realised more revenue?

-### Reference
+### Data Analysis

+This is where some basic lines of codes or queries of expressions used during analysis.

 ![REVby busin](https://github.com/user-attachments/assets/16df61d2-4c6c-4af5-b6dd-54a836c8257f)